apocalyptech/hades_cheat/README.md

                             (default: /games/Steam/steamapps/common/Hades/Content)
       -l, --list-changes    Instead of processing, show the macro changes we'd apply (default: False)
+      --defaults            Use game defaults instead of applying cheats (default:
+                            False)

 The default `templates` dir for the templates is included in this repo; you'll almost certainly have to specify the game's `Content` directory